 - Online: courses are held online during the semester

 We invite you to attend an on-campus Information Session for Prospective Students to learn about Northeastern's Counseling programs:

-- Clinical Mental Health, Family, School, and Rehabilitation programs will be discussed.
+- Clinical Mental Health, Family, Rehabilitation, and School programs will be discussed.

 - Application, admission, and retention requirements will be reviewed.